jdx/mise/configuration.md

 Set to false to disable the "command not found" handler to autoinstall missing tool versions.
 Disable this if experiencing strange behavior in your shell when a command is not found—but please submit a ticket to help diagnose problems.

-Note this only installs new versions of _previously installed_ tools.
-It will not install a brand new tool.
-This makes it easy to be selective about which tools you want to manage via mise-en-place by simply not installing any version of them.

 ### `MISE_TASK_OUTPUT=prefix`